 Small clinical studies suggest that kudzu is a phytoestrogen that may help reduce menopausal symptoms, but a systematic review did not find benefit.

 - Alcohol abuse

-- Common cold
+- Fever or common cold

-- Neck or Eye pain
+- Neck or eye pain

-- You have hypersensitive to kudzu.
+- You have hypersensitivity to kudzu.

 For Healthcare Professionals